up

 The author's attempt to record nervous pulses using a data recorder and software and to calculate their nervous projections was only partially successful, not least for commercial reasons, see [BIONET96].

 In contrast, microphones connected to the data recorder produced the first acoustic images.
-Acoustic experiments with the interference simulator Bio-Interface, later called PSI-Tools, (Parallel and Serial Interference Tools) showed the world's first (standing, passive) sound images and sound films, acoustic photo and cinematography and the term 'Acoustic Camera' became the first application of such simplest interference networks.
+Acoustic experiments with the interference simulator Bio-Interface, later called PSI-Tools, (Parallel and Serial Interference Tools) showed the world's first (standing, passive) sound images and sound films, 'acoustic photo and cinematography' and the term 'Acoustic Camera' became the first application of such simplest interference networks.

 In acoustics we also have to deal with very different wavelengths.
 With λ = v/f they range from 3.4 meters at f = 100 Hertz to 17 mm at 20 kHz (at v = 340 m/s).